Perturbative QCD below charm threshold: theory and tensions with $e^+e^-$ data: Theoretical framework

 The connection with $R_{uds}$ is made with the spectral function, defined as \beq \rho(s) = \frac{1}{\pi}{\rm Im}\Pi(s+i0), \eeq with $q^2=s$.
-Because the correlator $\Pi(s)$ satisfies the Schwarz reflection principle, the following integral representation for the spectral function associated with $\widehat D(s)$ can be obtained \beq \widehat \rho(s)= \frac{1}{2\pi i}\int\limits_{s+i0}^{s-i0}ds^\prime \, \frac{\widehat D(s^\prime)}{s^\prime} = \frac{1}{2\pi i} \oint\limits_{|x|=1} \frac{dx}{x} \widehat D(sx). \eeq On the right-hand side, where $x=s^\prime/s$, we will always consider a circular contour of integration in the complex plane with $|x|=1$.
+Because the correlator $\Pi(s)$ satisfies the Schwarz reflection principle, the following integral representation for the spectral function associated with $\widehat D(s)$ can be obtained with the use of Cauchy's theorem \beq \widehat \rho(s)= \frac{1}{2\pi i}\int\limits_{s+i0}^{s-i0}ds^\prime \, \frac{\widehat D(s^\prime)}{s^\prime} = \frac{1}{2\pi i} \oint\limits_{|x|=1} \frac{dx}{x} \widehat D(sx), \eeq where the integral on the left-hand side can be written as the difference of integrals over $s$ just above and below the cut by a change of variables.
+In the representation of the right-hand side, where $x=s^\prime/s$, which will be used from now on, we will always consider a circular contour of integration in the complex plane with $|x|=1$.
 In this form, the spectral function becomes a particular case of integrated moments of the Adler function of the type \beq \frac{1}{2\pi i} \oint\limits_{|x|=1} \frac{dx}{x} W_m(x) \widehat D(sx) , \eeq with $W_\rho(x)=1$.
 These moments intervene in the analysis of $\alpha_s$ from hadronic $\tau$ decays and they have been extensively studied in the literature (see, e.g., Refs.~\cite{Beneke:2008ad,Beneke:2012vb,Abbas:2013usa, Caprini:2017ikn, Caprini:2018agy,Boito:2018rwt,Boito:2020hvu,Benitez-Rathgeb:2022hfj,Rodriguez-Sanchez:2025nsm}).
 In particular, for a long time there was a discrepancy in the results obtained from the two most widely used prescriptions for the renormalization-scale setting when using Eq.~(\ref{eq:Adler-expansion}) in the integral of Eq.~(\ref{eq:Adler-mom}) --- the question of Fixed Order Perturbation Theory (FOPT)~\cite{Beneke:2008ad} versus Contour Improved Perturbation Theory (CIPT)~\cite{LeDiberder:1992jjr,Pivovarov:1991rh}.
 This discrepancy, unlike what is expected for a residual renormalization-scale dependence, did not become smaller with the calculation of the $\mathcal{O}(\alpha_s^4)$ coefficient.
 Results from FOPT, obtained with a fixed $\mu^2 =s$ in the integrand of Eq.~(\ref{eq:Adler-mom}), are systematically different from the results from CIPT, obtained with a running scale $\mu^2=-sx$, thereby resumming the logarithms of Eq.~(\ref{eq:Adler-expansion}).
 The same ambiguity appears for the perturbative spectral function but, fortunately, the problem is now very well understood~\cite{Hoang:2020mkw,Hoang:2021nlz,Benitez-Rathgeb:2022yqb,Golterman:2023oml,Gracia:2023qdy} and it is clear that the standard CIPT prescription is not consistent with the usual OPE and must either be dropped or remedied.
 The discrepancy arises because CIPT always retains a sensitivity to infrared (IR) renormalons, which then leads to a systematic non-perturbative difference between the two results.
 The CIPT series can be fixed, for practical purposes, if the leading IR renormalon is consistently removed, for example with the use of the renormalon-free (RF) gluon-condensate (GC) scheme of Refs.~\cite{Benitez-Rathgeb:2022yqb,Benitez-Rathgeb:2022hfj,Benitez-Rathgeb:2021gvw}, leading to consistent results between the two series at higher orders.